antoniopgs/Liber/README.md

 If I don't pay my taxes, what right do I have to the protection of police officers or the effort of judges?
 **Granting Rights through taxation is the only rational, pragmatic and fair way to maintain a state without fiscal force ("fair" given that the price of citizenship should be the same for all individuals, regardless of their wealth).**

-The implementation of this will be called the Citizenship Tax:
+The implementation of this will be called the **Citizenship Tax**:
-- Only Citizens of Liber will have rights.
+- Only citizens of Liber shall have rights.
-- To attain citizenship, one needs only to pay the Citizenship Tax.
+- To attain citizenship, one only needs to pay the Citizenship Tax.
+- The Citizenship Tax shall be the only form of taxation, and include within itself only the necessary cost to support a minimal and essencial government.
+- The Citizenship Tax shall be available to all individuals.
+- The Citizenship Tax shall rant access to all Constitutional Rights.
-- The Citizenship Tax will grant citizenship for 1 year.
+- The Citizenship Tax will grant citizenship for 1 year, and every individual is free to renew his citizenship.
+- Maybe a Visitor Tax could be implemented.
+It would grant rights for shorter periods of time.

 This would have several benefits:
 1. No Fiscal Authority (like an IRS) would be needed.